 The following are common mistakes that we make while entering a valid date:

-- If you specify any year before than 1753, you will face this error.
+- If you specify any year before 1753, you will face this error.

-- Entering the day as 29 Februrary when the year is not a leap year.
+- Entering the day as 29 February when the year is not a leap year.

-- Entering the month value greater than 12 i.e. there are only 12 months in a year.
+- Entering a month value greater than 12, i.e., there are only 12 months in a year.

-Therefore, while trying to specify a date value in SQL Server, keep in mind to specify the valid date and not to make the above mistakes.
+Therefore, when specifying a date value in SQL Server, remember to use a valid date and avoid the above mistakes.

-You may also like to read the following SQL Server tutorials.
+You may also find the following SQL Server tutorials helpful.

 - SQL Server Convert Function + Examples